BlackCheppun/sunny/README.md

 # SunnySide - front-end test for BWB
-Frameworks used in this project  : # Tailwind and React
+Frameworks used in this project  : Tailwind and React

 To run this project :

-make sure to install dependencies, to do so run this command "npm install i"
+make sure to install dependencies, to do so run this command 'npm install i'

 then run this command :
 ### `npm start`